As life gets more and more politically correct, a simple subject like where can you empty grey water becomes more and more complicated.

 Caravan parks almost always have a grey water drain that you run your grey water hose to (or you tip a bucket down, depending on your setup), but as above, plenty would rather you put it on the grass too.

-How do you deal with grey water?
+How do you deal with where to dump grey water?
 Are you finding things have changed over the last couple of years?